ToriiX/torirobinson.github.io/README.md

 ### IUCN Red List
 **Goal:** To investigate the overall comprehensiveness of the Red List, and if there are considerations that need to be taken if using the list as a guideline for wildlife conservation actions and measures.

-**Data source:** Data is downloaded directly from the primary source.

 **Skills:** Python, Data Preparation and Manipulation, Data Analysis including Correlation Analysis, Customized Data Visualization.
 ###### See project and code: [IUCN Red List Assessment code, visualizations and insights](https://github.com/ToriiX/Red-List-assessment-Analysis/blob/main/The%20IUCN%20Red%20List%20-%20An%20Analysis.ipynb)